 Jake Lee

-Jake Lee is the West Virginia Forest Program Manager at ACE.
+Jake Lee is the West Virginia Program Manager at ACE.
 With a background in forest management, GIS and computer science, he has worked in both the private and public sectors to further a science based approach to land management.

 Jake has worked with both state and federal agencies as a part of the Montana Department of Natural Resources and Conservation as well as the US Forest Service.
 While at these organizations, Jake worked across landownerships to procure grant funding as well as set up and oversee timber sales.
 Likewise, Jake has also worked with private carbon companies here in West Virginia, using GIS to find and monitor potential carbon projects.
 Jake holds two degrees, a B.S. from West Virginia University in Forest Resource Management and a B.S. in Cybersecurity from Penn State.